barchart/events-client-js/docs/content/quick_start.md

 	});
 ```

-Alternately, a simple utility was included with the SDK to buffer event transmission.
-See [Key Concepts: Event Capture](content/concepts/event_capture) for more information.
+Alternately, event transmission can be buffered.
+See [Key Concepts: Event Capture](content/concepts/event_capture?id=buffered-capture) for more information.

 #### Using the API